Who we are

 Deputy Director (Impact) – Chris Roche

-Chris is Associate Professor and Chair in International Development at La Trobe University in Melbourne, where he is also Director of the Institute for Human Security and Social Change.
+Chris is Professor of Development Practice La Trobe University in Melbourne, where he is also Director of the Institute for Human Security and Social Change.
 He has over 25 years’ experience working for international NGOs as a project manager, evaluator, policy researcher and director.
 He is particularly interested in understanding how social change happens, who is involved, and how the effectiveness of attempts to promote change is understood and assessed.
 His research interests also include complexity, power and politics; leadership, networks and coalitions; the role of civil society and International NGOs; and poverty, gender relations and inequality.

 Program Manager and Deputy Director (Operations) - Alana Tomlin

 Alana is the DLP Program Manager and Deputy Director (Operations), based at the University of Birmingham.
-She is currently in the final stages of completing an MSc in International Development alongside work, and her research interests include governance, human rights and women’s political leadership and participation.
+She holds an MSc in International Development, and her research interests include governance, human rights and women’s political leadership and participation.
 Alana first graduated in English and Creative Writing and started her career in the arts sector.
 Based on her long-standing interest in solving complex social issues, since 2015 she has worked in research management and support - specialising in research funding for the social sciences.
 Alana is also a Director of the West Midland’s Anti-Slavery Network.

 Communications Manager – Kyle Smith